NicklasVraa/nv-dark-syntax/README.md

 # nv-dark-syntax
-A dark, minimalist syntax theme, that is consistent across multiple languages.
+A dark, minimalist syntax theme for the Atom Editor, that is consistent across multiple languages.
 The main colors are blue and a muted green.
 Punctuation is muted and the contrast is high.

 ![nv-dark-syntax](https://github.com/NicklasVraa/nv-dark-syntax/blob/master/example.png?raw=true)
 Matching UI theme: **nv-dark-ui**